The Society is committed to increasing equality and diversity in the physiological sciences.

-To celebrate this milestone, we are inviting schools to take part in a poster competition focusing on the achievements of women who have won a Nobel Prize in Physiology or Medicine.
-The competition is open to all 11-16 year-olds and will close on 30 April 2015.
+To celebrate this milestone, we invited schools to take part in a poster competition focusing on the achievements of women who have won a Nobel Prize in Physiology or Medicine.
 More details are available here.

 To celebrate the centenary of the admittance of women to The Physiological Society, the 15 January issue of The Journal of Physiology features several historical perspectives articles.

 The Society's three journals have produced virtual issues.

 - The Journal of Physiology: Women in physiology